1980s IKEA Desk Lamp

 Manufacturer: IKEA, Delft, The Netherlands.

-This IKEA desk lamp was designed in the 1980s in the famous Memphis style.
+Other versions: This 1980s IKEA desk lamp exists as a floor lamp, wall lamp and flush mount.
+It was designed in the famous Memphis style.

 The name was taken after the Bob Dylan song “Stuck Inside of Mobile with the Memphis Blues Again“.
 The song was played constantly during the first meeting of the designers on the 11th December 1980.